Emergency Medical Technician (EMT) Technical Certificate

 - Attend a mandatory information session and orientation; and

-- Complete the Postsecondary Education Readiness Test (PERT).
+- Complete or be exempt from the Postsecondary Education Readiness Test (PERT).

 This certificate is upward compatible with the A.S. degree, Emergency Medical Services (EMS).